leanderseige/steeringwheelarduino/README.md

 # Inspiration and sources

-The main inspiration and sources came from @eglix video on YT https://www.youtube.com/watch?v=OD7MRSHHSPQ and some of his 3D models of tooth wheels and holders: https://github.com/eglix/Projeler/tree/master/DIY_SIM_Wheel
+The main inspiration and sources came from @eglix video on YT https://www.youtube.com/watch?v=OD7MRSHHSPQ or https://www.youtube.com/watch?v=OD7MRSHHSPQ and some of his 3D models of tooth wheels and holders: https://github.com/eglix/Projeler/tree/master/DIY_SIM_Wheel

 # Software